Cherry Jones

 www.dailymail.co.uk, March 26, 2023

-The Roy Family in HBO's Succession owns a huge array of properties - from luxury New York City apartments to lavish summer houses in the Hamptons, and FEMAIL has uncovered all of the real homes that they used to film the hit show ahead of the fourth series starting.
-The series follows billionaire Logan Roy - who is the head of media conglomerate Waystar Royco - and his three sons, as they fight over who will soon take control of the company.
-The family certainly lives a glamorous lifestyle - taking private helicopter rides whenever they please and jetting off on vacations all the time - which is why it's no surprise that their homes are just as magnificent as their way of life.
+The Roy family in HBO's Succession owns a slew of homes, from high-end New York City apartments to elaborate summer houses in the Hamptons, and FEMAIL has uncovered all of the real homes that they used to film the hit show before its fourth series premiered.
+As they fight over who will take over the business in the future, billionaire Logan Roy, the director of media conglomerate Waystar Royco, and his three sons.
+The family certainly leads a luxurious lifestyle, riding private helicopter rides whenever they please and going on vacations all the time, which is why it's no surprise that their homes are just as luxurious as their way of life.